 Macronutrients, aka macros

-Macros are proteins, fats, and carbohydrates, or the three nutrients that provide us (humans) with energy (calories).
+Macros are proteins, fats, and carbohydrates, or the three nutrients that provide us (humans) energy (calories).
 Regarding health and weight loss, we need to be mindful of how much of each macro we consume.

 Protein is a macronutrient that provides energy, about four calories per gram.
-In addition, protein provides us with amino acids which are responsible for helping us build muscle.
+In addition, protein provides us with amino acids, which are responsible for helping us build muscle.

 When it comes to weight loss, protein plays a pivotal role.
 Not only does it help to preserve lean muscle mass, but it can also keep us satiated for longer.
+There is also some evidence to the idea that we can build muscle while losing fat, commonly referred to as body recomp.

 Dietary fats are also an essential macronutrient.
 Fats provide nine calories per gram and essential fatty acids for cardiovascular health, hormone production, and brain development.